LLotme/vscode-docker/Troubleshooting.md

 ### Invalid URL Errors

 When using our tools, your Docker Host URL needs to use a complete URL to work with our Extension.
 Depending on your server's protocol, you need to prepend your protocol explicity with ssh, tcp, or other (e.g ssh://myuser@12.3.4 or tcp://1.2.3.4).
-This issue is common because generally the Docker CLI accepts a `DOCKER_HOST` environment variable URL without needing a prepended protocol.
-From VS Code, you may either set your Docker Host URL with the `docker.host` attribute in `settings.json` or by setting the `DOCKER_HOST` environment variable from the command line.
+This issue arises because the Docker CLI generally uses a `DOCKER_HOST` environment variable to connect to your Docker daemon without needing a prepended protocol.
+To fix this issue in VS Code, you can set your Docker Host URL with the `docker.host` attribute in `settings.json`.
+Otherwise, you can set the `DOCKER_HOST` environment variable from the command line.
 These errors mainly affect Node users.

 To change your `docker.host` attribute:
 1. Type `Ctrl` and `,` or select File > Preferences > Settings